GE

 How do I switch bank accounts using CASS?

 Open an account with your new bank and tell them you want to use the Current Account Switch Service.
 They handle everything — moving your direct debits, standing orders, and salary in just 7 working days.
 Payments to your old account are redirected for 36 months.
 There is no cost to switch, and you are covered by a switch guarantee if anything goes wrong.
-Our CASS guide walks you through the process step by step.

 Are digital banks like Monzo and Starling safe?